 I often played Spiritfarer in bed, not wanting to be simply stewing in my feelings, but also not having the energy to get out of bed to do something productive.
 I have endless praise for Spiritfarer because in a time where I could have easily been paralyzed by my own feelings, it reminded me to be empathetic to those around me and that other people’s suffering feels just as terrible to them as mine does to me.

 Spiritfarer is a game about death and helping various characters find peace as they pass on.
 You ferry around lost spirits that you meet on your journey, helping them find closure and move on to the next life.
 Stepping into the role of Stella, the Spiritfarer, made me feel calm when we weren’t certain whether or not my mom would recover.
-Even though the overarching story is about loved ones passing on, the gameplay itself was not about death, and it’s actually very positive and even whimsical.
-The encouragement that each spirit gave me made me cry in a good way, and I looked forward to completing quests and giving them food every day just because I loved their support.
+Even though the overarching story is about loved ones passing on, the gameplay itself didn’t focus on death; it’s actually very positive and whimsical.
+The encouragement that each spirit gave me made me cry (in a good way), and I looked forward to completing quests and giving them food every day just because I loved their support.

 Sometimes the gameplay felt grim or scary, but it always stayed beautiful and atmospheric no matter how much tension there was.
 There is a minigame where you have to complete a parkour route within a time limit in order to cleanse darkness from a dragon.
-One of the spirits gives you this quest; Elena, who is a strict and generally unimpressed schoolteacher.
-In spite of her unpleasable personality, Elena still allows you an extra minute if you want it — a small mercy if you keep failing and just need a little grace.
+One of the spirits, Elena, gives you this quest.
+Elena is a teacher, but not the fun kind — she’s the kind of teacher that inspires kids to whisper cruel things about her at recess but be silent and afraid during class.
+In spite of her unpleasable personality, Elena still allows you an extra minute in her challege if you want it — a small mercy if you keep failing and just need a little grace.
 It felt so tender and sweet; The extended time limit was a small act of compassion and love from perhaps the coldest character in the game.

 While my mom was going through chemo, I felt the need to emotionally check out, but I also didn’t want to just be going through the motions; I wanted to be present for my family even though I was emotionally overwhelmed.
 Spiritfarer was a game that let me process my feelings through its gameplay and in-depth story.
 It made me feel seen and it was a reprieve from the usual “kill-collect-repeat” loop of games that I was used to playing.
 Rather than mindlessly playing TFT or even one of my comfort games like Skyrim, I learned more about myself, my feelings, and how I process grief by stepping into Stella’s shoes.